dabbu-knowledge-platform/files-api-server/docs/running-the-server.md

 ## Hosting the Files API Server

-### Using the prebuilt executables (recommended)
+### Using the prebuilt binaries (recommended)

-Prebuilt executables can be found on the [releases page](https://github.com/dabbu-knowledge-platform/files-api-server/releases) of the Files API Server repository.
-Please download the appropriate executable to your server and run it.
+Prebuilt binaries can be found on the [releases page](https://github.com/dabbu-knowledge-platform/files-api-server/releases) of the Files API Server repository.
+Please download the appropriate binary to your server and run it.

-On Windows, you can run the executable by double clicking on it.
+On Windows, you can run the binary by double clicking on it.

-On Linux/MacOS, you may need to mark the file as an executable.
+On Linux/MacOS, you may need to mark the file as an binary.
 Do this by opening the command prompt and typing:

 ```
 chmod +x /path/to/file